heathhenley/AOC/README.md

 Part 2 was pretty straightforward given part 1, which I appreciate given how much time I spent debugging part 1 lol.

+### Day 18:
+Part 1 one was pretty straightforward, I tried to get shoelace algo working to compute the area but I'm not getting the right answer so I'm doing something wrong.
+So to solve part 1, I just checked every point in the bbox of the path and counted the ones that were inside the path.
+Part 2 input is larger so this won't work, need to get something like shoelace to compute the area without actually generating points.